Heat exchanger - crucial for the refrigerant state change in the system

 OE Matching Quality

-Designed, manufactured and tested according to OE requirements.
+Designed, manufactured and tested to match OE quality.

 Packaging with excellent protection against transport damages.